mauriciosantos/FNVHash-Swift/README.markdown

 ====================
 **A Swift implementation of the Fowler–Noll–Vo (FNV) hash function**

 This code provides platform independent implementations of the FNV-1 and FNV-1a hash functions in pure Swift.
-Computes 64-bit hashes on 64-bit devices and 32 bit hashes on 32 bit devices.
+Computes 64-bit hashes on 64-bit devices and 32-bit hashes on 32-bit devices.

 How to use
 --------------------